 Lake Whatcom Water & Sewer District is a partner of the Whatcom Water Alliance, a regional water conservation group.
 Indispensable to jobs, the economy, our health and our communities, water runs through our lives in many ways.
 Everyone uses water and everyone is responsible for it.
 We must all work together to keep our water clean and healthy.
 To do that, we each need to learn to value water.
 To learn more, visit www.whatcomwateralliance.org.
 To learn more, please attend any of our regular, bi-monthly Board of Commissioner meetings on the second Wednesday of each month at 6:30 pm or the last Wednesday of each month at 8:00 am.
-Meetings are held at the District office at 1220 Lakeway Drive.
+Meetings are held at the District office at 1220 Lakeway Drive in a hybrid format.
+For virtual access instructions, visit the District website.
 At the beginning and end of each regular meeting, there is a public comment period where you may express any questions or concerns to the Board.